AIM-Harvard/aimi_alpha/aimi/platipy/README.md

-# nnU-Net - Cardiac Substructures Segmentation using PlatiPy
+# Cardiac Substructures Segmentation using PlatiPy